MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/setting-up-your-development-environment/console/index.md

 ![Image of client logs screen](license-tracking.png)

 ### Downloads
-For situtations where Internet connectivity is not available, you can download a snapshot of the various development artifacts of MobileFirst Platform Foundation from the Downloads page.
+For situtations where Internet connectivity is not available, you can download a snapshot of the various development artifacts of MobileFirst Platform Foundation from the Download Center in the MobileFirst Console.

 ![Image of available artifacts](downloads.png)